anaamne/miscellaneous-gmod-stuff/guis/fgui/readme.md

-FGui is a FlowHooks styled vgui base to make it easy to quickly create menus with the flowhooks style.
+FGui is a FlowHooks styled vgui base to make it easy to quickly create menus with the FlowHooks style

 <details>
 <summary>Current Element List</summary>